 To serve flan, make sure that it is completely cooled.
 Run a thin knife around it to loosen, and then turn it over onto the plate.
 Remove ramekin slowly and carefully, allowing the caramel to run over the flan.
 Add fruit for decoration if wanted, and serve it either warm, cold, or at room temperature.
 It is creamiest when served warm.

 The most common question that flan lovers have is how to serve and store flan.
 Is it possible to refrigerate flan, and what is the best possible way to eat it?
-If you were wondering the same thing, don’t worry; we’ve got the answer to all your flan-related questions.
+If you were wondering the same thing, don’t worry; I’ve got the answer to all your flan-related questions.